mattermost/mattermost-load-test/loadtestconfig.md

 The location of the mattermost installation directory on the machine we are going to run CLI commands on.
 (Determined by the LocalCommands setting)

+### ConfigFileLoc

+The location of the mattermost configuration file.
+If not empty will be passed to the mattermost binary as the --config parameter.

 ### AdminEmail

 The email address of an admin account on the server.
 Will be created if it does not already exist.